West of England Eye Infirmary

-The West of England Eye Infirmary was a specialist ophthalmic hospital in Exeter, Devon.
+The West of England Eye Infirmary was a specialist ophthalmic hospital in Exeter, Devon, England.

 History

 Foundation

 A meeting was held on 11 August 1808 at the Royal Clarence Hotel where plans were made for a dedicated eye hospital in Exeter.
 The hospital was set up in a house on Holloway Street, with seven beds.
 The West of England Eye Infirmary was the first dedicated regional eye hospital outside London, although at least 18 others were set up in the following 25 years, including one at Taunton.

 The hospital opened on 1 November 1808, under the patronage of the Prince of Wales (later George IV), and in its first year treated 815 patients.

 Move to Magdalen Street

 Only 5 years after opening, the Holloway Street property was too small for the patient demand, and the hospital moved to larger premises at Magdalen Street in 1813.
 The new property was a three storey house, which was extended over the years.

 A second surgeon was appointed in 1836.

 In 1880, the hospital acquired additional land between the infirmary and Bull Meadow, until a large continuous plot was in possession of the hospital.

 A number of extensions and alterations to the building were made in 1882, and twenty new beds were added, making a total of 50 inpatient beds.